UCD-Physics/Advanced-Lab-Website/content/docs/dacq/RBD9103_Picoammeter/index.md

 ## The Filter

-Note that the value for the filter does not have a default value when the device is switched on - it uses whatever values is stored in its eeprom and you will only know what value it is if you read teh device configuration.
-Therefore, ** please set the filter value explicitly in your code **.
+Note that the value for the filter does not have a default value when the device is switched on - it uses whatever values is stored in its eeprom and you will only know what value it is if you read the device configuration.
+Therefore, **please set the filter value explicitly in your code**.
 Larger values give less-noisy readings but it takes longer for the device to stabilise.
 You should try different filter values to see which work best for reducing noise in your data.

-## Using Python
+## Python

 ### PySerial

 To communicate with a serial device in Python we will use [PySerial](https://pythonhosted.org/pyserial/). **PySerial is installed on all lab computers!** However, if not installed, on Anaconda Python install with with

     conda install pyserial

+### Connecting to the Picoammeter

 The code below shows how to import pyserial and set up a connection.
 It is essential to set the timeout as well as otherwise if you try to read the device and it has no data it will block indefinitely.